 Prevention strategies.

-Planning for and conducting, at least biennially, or as expected by HUD, a pointin-time (PIT) count of homeless persons within the geographic area that meets the following requirements:
+Planning for and conducting, at least biennially, or as expected by HUD, a point-in-time (PIT) count of homeless persons within the geographic area that meets the following requirements:

 Homeless persons who are living in a place not designed or ordinarily used as a regular sleeping accommodation for humans must be counted as unsheltered homeless persons.